Rosuav/Gypsum/plugins/README.rst

 - int prompt(mapping(string:mixed) subw,string prompt)

   A line of text is about to be treated as a prompt.
 With some servers, this may include useful information such as hitpoint status.
-Note that currently (as of 20150422) there is no significance to consuming a prompt, bar that other hooks will not be shown it.
+Note that "consuming" a prompt pretends that the server did not send it; any previous prompt will be retained.

 - int closetab(mapping(string:mixed) subw,int index)